qwc-services/qwc-services.github.io/src/configuration/ThemesConfiguration.md

 ```
 **Manually configuring external layers**

-Rather than settin the "Data Url", you can provide a manual configuration in `externalLayers` in `themesConfig.json` as follows:
+Rather than setting the "Data Url", you can provide a manual `ExternalLayerDefinition` as follows:

 | Entry                                                  | Description                                                                       |
 |--------------------------------------------------------|-----------------------------------------------------------------------------------|